About Us

 Founded in 1914, WNF&GA is an environmental group comprised of branches, garden clubs and special interest environmental organizations.
 We gather for an Annual Meeting to share ideas on growth, program speakers and activities, learn about new environmental issues and seal friendships with other organizations and their members.
 Our networking events provide initiative, energy and inspiration.

 Our President publishes a bimonthly Newsletter through Branch Presidents.
-In the past, WNF&GA published a magazine twice yearly which is Archived here.
+In the past, WNF&GA published a magazine twice yearly which is now offline and available on request through the current president.
 The Farm and Garden Magazine provided valuable information about our scholarships, meetings and featured branches.
 It included inspirational articles and recipes from the members as well as branch information, web site information, a directory of officers and more.

 Our Association promotes: